Last Updated on

 However, the Hybrid Vigor traits allow the F1 Goldendoodle to have more minor health issues as it inherits the best qualities from both the Poodle and the Golden Retriever parents.
 Many breeders say that people mostly prefer F1B Goldendoodles because of the wavy or curly coat and because they are more hypoallergenic dogs.

 However, you will have to take care and groom the non shedding coat of the F1B dog.
 Otherwise, the fur will start to tangle and get matted.
-You’ll have to cut the hair of the dog every 8-12 weeks.
+You’ll have to cut the hair of your Goldendoodle every 8-12 weeks.
 On the other hand, F1 Goldendoodles do not need as much grooming.
 In addition, they have the Hybrid Vigor trait of good health.
 Such characteristics are more dominant in F1 Groodles than F1B Goldendoodles.

 If you are prone to allergies, it is better to go with an F1B Goldendoodle.
 Allergy sufferers who experience mild allergies get no reactions when they live with F1B Goldendoodles.
 However, because of the hypoallergenic coat, they are more expensive than first generation dogs.
 Plus, don’t forget the grooming costs, because their coats are much curlier than the F1 Goldendoodles’ coats.